FuelTheBurn/Competitive_Programming/README.md

 # Competitive_Programming
-Editorials and notes on my journey to 2000 rating on codeforces
+Editorials for problems missing them and notes on my journey to 2000 rating on Codeforces